malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * Columns with missing values were replaced with the mode, since missing values were categorized as -99999.

 **2. Feature Selection/Scaling**
-* Dropped irrelavant ID column.
+* Dropped irrelevant ID column.
 * Used `StandardScaler` to scale numeric features.

 **3. Encoding**